In LoadNinja, a scenario (or load scenario) defines all the parameters for the load test run:

 This will open the scenario editor.

-At the editor’s top, click the pen icon to rename the scenario.
+At the editor’s top, click to rename the scenario.
 Specify a new name and press Enter.

 Configure scenario settings as needed.